-- The OrganizationName and OrganizationDisplayName both contain a string describing either the organisation responsible for the entity, or alternatively the service provided by the entity. - The OrganizationURL contains a URL leading to either more information about the organisation responsible for the entity, or more information about the service provided by the entity.
+- The <organizationDisplayName> will be descriptive of the particular service provided.
+This may include a component representing the organisation offering the particular service. - The <organizationURL> contains a URL leading to either more information about the organisation responsible for the entity, or more information about the service provided by the entity.